alxp/eleventy-plugin-mirador/README.md

 ```

 To embed a Mirador viewer onto any Markdown page, use the [shortcode](https://www.11ty.dev/docs/shortcodes/) `mirador` and
-supply an id string and manifest URL URL as parameters
+supply an id string and manifest URL as parameters

 ### Markdown example: